 Schedule Construction started, August 2016, and 159th Street is scheduled to remain open to one lane of traffic, in each direction, for the remainder of 2016 to allow for storm sewer installation and grading operations.
 In 2017, the road construction will require closure of 159th Street and Mission Road (in various locations) for different duration.
 Access to Roe Avenue will be maintained at all times, except during the Blue Valley School District summer break when the intersection is fully reconstructed.
 Construction is expected to be completed in fall 2017.

 159th Street, Metcalf to Nall avenues

-The proposed improvements include reconstruction of 159th Street, from Metcalf to Nall avenues to thoroughfare standards that include sidewalks, bike trail, street lighting, traffic signal at 159th Street and Nall Avenue and roundabouts at the east and west entrances to Blue Valley High School.
+The improvements on this project include reconstruction of 159th Street, from Metcalf to Nall avenues, to thoroughfare standards that include sidewalks, bike trail, street lights, traffic signal at 159th Street and Nall Avenue, and roundabouts at the east and west entrances to Blue Valley High School.

 Proposed improvements include reconstruction of Quivira Road, from 151st to 159th streets.
 Improvements will be a concrete two-lane roadway divided with a raised median.
 Other improvements include sidewalks, a multi-use trail, street lighting, storm sewers and restoration.